Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

 ![Rerun sinlge mapping](/Assets/Screenshots/DataHub/Settings/ETL/RerunSingleMapping.png "[Rerun single mapping]")

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Also rerun mapping for entities with manual change tracking (or if the change-tracking override of this mapping is manual)?*
-  Activate this toggle to rerun the attribute mapping regardless its change tracking mode.
-Deactivate the toggle to rerun the mapping only if the manual change tracking mode is not assigned to this mapping.
-By default, this toggle is inactive.
+  Enable this toggle to rerun the attribute mapping regardless its change tracking mode.
+Disable the toggle to rerun the mapping only if the manual change tracking mode is not assigned to this mapping.
+By default, this toggle is disabled.

 - [CANCEL]
   Click this button to cancel the rerun of all mappings, close the *Rerun single mapping* window and return to the *Mapping from source set to destination set* view.